›Developer guide

 Push event data by API

-You can use the Imply Polaris Events API to push data from an application source.
+You can use the Imply Polaris API to push data from an application source into Polaris over HTTP(S).
 This topic covers the basic patterns for you to create a connector to send data from your application to a Polaris table.

 Push stream ingestion for Polaris loads your data from a source data stream into a destination table in Polaris.
-Push stream ingestion is available by default when you create a table.
+Push stream ingestion involves the following steps:

 Prerequisites